 The Summit continued Saturday morning and kicked off with an economic focus.
 First up, Kevin Decker shared recent trends of tourism on the Washington coast.
 Following that, Steve Shively educated the group on the very successful Olympic Culinary Loop program that he coordinates.
 Those presentations inspired an engaging discussion about the challenges coastal restaurants face if they want to offer local food sources.
 Julia Sanders then provided an overview of the carbon policy details of Initiative 1631, which was unfortunately defeated days later in the general election.
 Next, Jenny Waddell gave an engaging overview of research activities within the Olympic Coast National Marine Sanctuary.
 Lastly, the Surfrider Leadership Academy cohort facilitated a group discussion about their My Coast, My Community video competition and how it could be improved.

 With that, we concluded another very successful MRC Summit!
 If you’re interested, the agenda and most presentations are available to view on the MRC Summit event page (simply click on the titles).
 And also make sure to check out the press coverage from The North Coast News.
 Next year, the Summit will migrate up the coast, where the North Coast MRC will play host.

-Lastly, we would like to thank our sponsors who made this year’s Summit possible: Friends of Grays Harbor, Ocean Gold, Pacific Seafood, Englund Marine and Industrial Supply, Washington Sea Grant, WeFish, Bank of America, Taylor Shellfish, and The Nature Conservancy, and Northwest Fund for the Environment.
+Lastly, we would like to thank our sponsors who made this year’s Summit possible: Friends of Grays Harbor, Ocean Gold, Pacific Seafood, Englund Marine and Industrial Supply, Washington Sea Grant, WeFish, Bank of America, Taylor Shellfish, The Nature Conservancy, and Northwest Fund for the Environment.